Universal-Team/db/docs/_ds/gameyob.md

 systems:
 - DS
 title: GameYob
-update_notes: <p>This is from the "v0.5-hotfix" branch, not the "master" branch.
+update_notes: <p dir="auto">This is from the "v0.5-hotfix" branch, not the "master" branch.
 Original date of release was Feb 4, 2017.
 Uploaded here since FileTrip is down.</p>
 updated: '2020-10-05T13:52:12Z'
 version: v0.5.2
 version_title: Version 0.5.2